Dónal O'Connor

-Dónal O'Connor is an Irish multi-instrumentalist, producer and television presenter from Ravensdale, County Louth, Ireland.
-He is a member of Belfast-based Irish traditional groups Ulaid & At First Light.
+Dónal O'Connor is an Irish multi-instrumentalist, producer and television presenter, producer & director from Ravensdale, County Louth, Ireland.
+He was a member of Belfast-based Irish traditional groups Ulaid & At First Light and his parents group Lá Lugh.

 Early life

 O'Connor was born into an Irish-speaking household.
-His father is fiddler Gerry O'Connor and his mother was singer and flute player Eithne Ní Uallacháin (d.
-1999).
+His father is fiddler Gerry O'Connor and his mother was singer and flute player Eithne Ní Uallacháin (died 1999).
 His maternal grandparents were Pádraig Ó hUallacháin, a teacher, writer and song collector, and Eithne bean Uí Uallacháin.
 His paternal grandmother was fiddler and fiddle teacher Rose O'Connor.
 O'Connor is also the nephew of singers Pádraigín Ní Uallacháin and Len Graham.

 Career

 1996–2005: Lá Lugh to festivals

 O'Connor's first recorded fiddle work appeared on Brighid's Kiss in 1996, an album by Lá Lugh, his parents' group.
 That year, the album was voted Album of the Year by Irish Music Magazine readers.

 In 2001, O'Connor was invited to join Mike McGoldrick, John McSherry and Paul McSherry to launch 'At First Light' VERTCD061 on a tour of Ireland and subsequently at Helsinki Folk Festival, Open House Festival, Return to Camden Town, Copenhagen Irish Festival and Dranouter Folk Festival in Belgium.
 That year, he produced Pádraigín Ní Uallacháin's Laoi Faoi, which was nominated for the RTÉ/Réalt Song Contest.
 In 2003, O'Connor featured on New Irish Hymns (released as In Christ Alone in the United States) by Moya Brennan, Margaret Becker and Joanne Hogg with compositions by Keith Getty and in the summer of that year presented the BBC Radio Ulster programme Cualán.
 O'Connor acted as music teaching consultant on the 2003 film, The Boys and Girl from County Clare, directed by John Irvin and starring Andrea Corr, Colm Meaney and Bernard Hill.

 O'Connor performed with Neil Martin's The West Ocean String Quartet on RTÉ's The Raw Bar in 2004 and with Gerry O'Connor on BBC2's Ceol i gCuideachta and on TG4's Geantraí.
 He again in 2004 featured on Irish-language television station TG4's broadcast of Sé Mo Laoch, that year focussing on the life and work of his paternal grandmother Rose O'Connor.
 O'Connor appeared on Brian Kennedy's 2004 album On Song and on Gerry O'Connor's Journeyman, which he also co-produced.